 Nothing Worthwhile Is Ever Easy

 There is no easy startup business, just powering through and persevering when inevitable obstacles arise!
-It's a constant battle of overcoming roadblocks, putting out fires, and throwing Hail Mary's.
+It is a constant battle of overcoming roadblocks, putting out fires, and throwing Hail Mary's.
 The Lean Startup Life Blog is here to help with your startups journey!

 I hope you enjoyed this article about how to be successful in creating a new startup and why it takes a lot of hard work and planning.